MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130827-using-an-existing-vm-for-initial-replication-in-hyper-v-replica.md

 ### Making this happen with UI and PowerShell

-Using this option through the UI is extremely simple – you simply need to select the option with _“ Use an existing virtual machine on the Replica server as the initial copy”_.
+Using this option through the UI is extremely simple – you simply need to select the option with _" Use an existing virtual machine on the Replica server as the initial copy"_.
 This option is presented to you during the **Enable Replication** wizard.